Christmas Stress Tips – just for you.

-After we have worked together or if you have my list of Emotions 101, you can try and accept and name them.
+After working with a therapist, you can try to accept and name them.
 Let yourself have them.
 You’re feeling those emotions for a reason, and you can use them later to help you understand how your family affects you.

 Often at holidays, we can be teased — in a fun or even a not-so-fun way for being different.
 The scapegoat.
 The black sheep.
 Realise that growing up with Emotional Neglect has made you really strong.
 As an emotionally neglected person, you have learned to rely on yourself.

 On this day, focus on the positives that have come from growing up as you did.
 Whether you realize it or not, your Childhood Emotional Neglect taught you how to be independent, capable, and giving.
 These are things to be thankful for.
 This is just a few days and you are more than this.

 I set up exact strategies with my clients and we practise conversations.
 When you’re stressed, you act on autopilot so thinking things through beforehand can help.
 Hook up a debriefing appointment with them after any events if you think you’ll need it.

 Get some exercise.
 Wear clothes you feel comfortable in.
 Stay only if you’re okay — and not one minute longer.
 This is a day when it’s extra important to put yourself first.

 18. Don’t get angry at yourself for finding it tough or if you need a few days to recover.